 Now that we have the walls for the elevator created, we're going to go ahead and set the correct wall type.
 And to do that, we need to make sure we have the right pattern associated.
 And so what I've done is I've included in our Revit families that were downloaded with your class dataset, we have a file that's called fire rating options.

-Now, one of the things that you might notice here is it looks pretty bold and that is true.
-Um, but if you want it to print really dark like that, then that's totally fine as well.
+Now, one of the things that you might notice here is it looks pretty bold, and that is true.
+Um, if you want it to print really dark like that, then that's totally fine as well.
 But if you wanted to dial it back, you could do that by changing this color right here.